Activity: Create an MCP client using LLM

 Next, let's implement this in code.

--1- Create a client file
+-1- Create the LLM client

 Use your existing Node.js project but add a Client.ts